ShivCharanSharma/doubly_link_list_oprations/README.md

 In solution3

  • a4q3.c contain source code for commands and test for question 3 functions and ADT Fraction.

  • a.c contain function definition of question 3 functions related to Fractions.And a.h is It’s
  corresponding header file.

  • functions.c contain filter function with its recusive definition.
 It also contain map/reduce/etc
  functions .
 And function.h is it’s corresponding header file.

  • sorted_list.c contain function related to Sorted List data type and its definition. sorted_list.h is it’s corresponding header files.

-### Run
+### Runing programs through make
+Note: Before running following command you must compile source code by running following command :

+	make build

+in root directory of submission.

+## Question 1
+For solution of Q1a (Advanced linked List).
+As solution of Q1a consist two program.
+1. **a4q1a_int.c**
+1. **a4q1a_char.c**

+To run program **a4q1a_int.c** run following in root directory of submission (where Makefile is present)

+	make run_solution1a_int

+To run program **a4q1a_char.c** run following in root directory of submission (where Makefile is present)

+	make run_solution1a_char

-For solution1a (Advanced linked List) runfollowing command after make build
+For solution of Q1b (List ADT and function pointer) run following command after make build

-	make run_solution1a for program 1a
-	make run_solution1b for program 1b
+	make run_solution1b

+## Question 2

-For Solution2a (Recursive functions of questions 2) run following command after make build
+For Solution of Q2a (Recursive functions of questions 2) run following command after make build

 	make run_solution2a